 “When I first walked in, I walked up to the owner and I told him, ‘Hey, I don’t got no type of money, so if possible maybe I can clean up the gym and mop up the gym you could let me train’,” Ty said.
 “He told me sure, he let me train and I worked my way up.”

-Ty worked on rounding out his game all the way until he was ready to fight.
+Ty prepared by fighting under Muay Thai rule sets, in which there are three five minute rounds with two minute rests in between each round.
 His MMA debut was accompanied by sadness.
 The person who was so important in his life was also fighting.
 His grandmother was dealing with pancreatic cancer.

 “That was a real hard time and I’m still f—– up about that right now,” Ty said.
 “It still lingers with me everyday.
 Especially because my grandma’s like my safe person.
 Whenever something was going wrong or if I was around some f—– up s—, I would just go be with my grandma and it would be all good.
 She taught me everything, that’s why it’s easy to stay on the right path.
 It’s all because of what my grandma taught me.”